willemsrb/sonar-packageanalyzer-plugin/README.md

 This plugin analyzes the package structure of your modules.

 ## Rules
-Rule violations are reported on the package definition file (Java: package-info.java)

-Current supported rules are:
 - **Abstractness**
 The ratio of the number of abstract classes (and interfaces) in the analyzed package compared to the total number of classes in the analyze package.
 The range for this value is 0% to 100%, with A=0% indicating a completely concrete package and A=100% indicating a completely abstract package.